-The company's solvency ratio, which denotes the share of its own funds available to meet the SCR, is 152%, while the share of its own funds available for meeting the minimum capital requirement (hereafter "MCR"), reaches 548%%.
+The company's solvency ratio, which denotes the share of its own funds available to meet the SCR, is 147.6%, while the share of its own funds available for meeting the minimum capital requirement (hereafter "MCR"), reaches 539.9%%.
 Therefore, the Company is in a suitable situation to be able to face future commitments taking into account the capital requirements established by the Solvency regulations II.
-For calculating the solvency ratio the Company has not applied the adjustment for marriage, nor the adjustment for volatility, nor the transitional measure about technical provisions by the Solvency II regulation.
+For calculating the solvency ratio, the Company has not applied the adjustment for volatility, nor the transitional measure about technical provisions by the Solvency II regulation.